boulund/tparty/README.rst

 TTT proteotyping pipeline
 =========================
-This repository contains the components of "The Tailored Treatment Proteotyping Pipeline" for automated proteotyping analysis of samples in `The Tailored Treatment`_ project.
+This repository contains the components of "The Tailored Treatment Proteotyping Pipeline", TPARTY, for automated proteotyping analysis of samples in `The Tailored Treatment`_ project.

 .. image:: docs/source/img/ttt_proteotyping_pipeline_overview.png
     :alt: Overview of TTT Proteotyping Pipeline.